runicjs/runic/packages/runic-react/README.md

 ## Roadmap

+- [ ] Test custom equalityFns, like deepEqual.
 - [ ] Test selector that relies on a value from another selector that just changed
 - [ ] Test default selector (entire state)
 - [ ] Test creating stores dynamically (e.g. in a Context) and destroying them